 - Monitor the daily forecast provided by our weather forecast provider between October and April and take appropriate actions.
-Issue a Daily Decision to all interested parties via @WSHighways. sign up here - Treat the Winter Service Network 42% of the county's 4,000km road network. - Purchase and store at our five depots at least 8,000 tons of de-icing road salt during the summer months when prices are advantageous. - Liaise with the Government's "Salt Cell" and actively participate in Mutual aid with adjacent Highway Authorities. - Maintain a fleet of 20 gritters (bulk spreaders) between October and April. - Issue a pre-snow trigger email in the event of a significant weather event to advise communities when to activate the Local Farmer and Contractor Agreement for WSCC funded activities.
+Issue a Daily Decision to interested parties via X https://twitter.com/WSHighways sign up here - Treat the Winter Service Network 42% of the county's 4,000km road network - Purchase and store at our five depots at least 8,000 tons of de-icing road salt during the summer months when prices are advantageous - Liaise with the Government's "Salt Cell" and actively participate in mutual aid with adjacent Highway Authority. - Maintain a fleet of 20 gritters (bulk spreaders) between October and April - Issue a pre-snow trigger email in the event of a significant weather event to advise communities when to activate the Local Farmer and Contractor Agreement for WSCC funded activities